 While the government finalises plans to roll out the plastic bag charge to all shops, you can introduce a voluntary plastic bag charging scheme for your store in the meantime if you wish.
 All you need to know can be found below.

-Retail trade bodies the NFRN and Association of Convenience Stores have launched new materials to help small stores introduce a plastic bag charging scheme following the publication of the Government’s 25 Year Environment Plan
+On 28 March 2018, retail trade bodies the NFRN and Association of Convenience Stores launched new materials to help small stores introduce a plastic bag charging scheme following the publication of the Government’s 25 Year Environment Plan

 The joint initiative is designed to make it easier for retailers to charge on a voluntary basis for single-use plastic bags.
 A poster and other materials have been produced to help retailers to communicate their plastic bag charging policy to consumers, including guidance on how to administer a voluntary charging policy.

-The poster and other materials will be included within the next edition of The Fed or can be downloaded below:
+The poster and materials can be downloaded below: